Fixin's for People Who Like Food

 Remove the Chicken from the Marinade.
 Discard the Marinade.

-For best results, stack the Chicken Thighs on a vertical spit and set the spit on the sheet pan, or lay the spatch-cocked Chicken on the sheet pan.
+Set the spit on the sheet pan, or lay the spatch-cocked Chicken on the sheet pan.

 Remove the Chicken from the heat and rest for 10 minutes.